What is the micro pouch?

 We have had questions now and then, about a type of gastric bypass which creates (what the surgeons term) a micropouch (tm).
 I have studied their website and even some medical documents but could not for the life of me, figure out what was different about this surgery.

-These doctors, Dr Sapala and Dr Wood, recently applied (and obtained) a US patent on this surgery.
-And the article announcing this explained the micro pouch.
+A couple of years ago, these doctors, Dr Sapala and Dr Wood, applied (and obtained) a US patent on this surgery.
+And the article announcing this explained the details about the micro pouch.

 It is apparently the size of a grape and formed from the "cardia" of the stomach, a non stretchable part of the stomach which according to Drs Sapala and Wood, "contains very few acid cells".
 The article added that the doctors say there is no gastric reflux with a micro pouch and 95 percent of their patients lose a lot of weight.